akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 ::: info
 You can deactivate the tracking whenever you want.
-We will stop tracking the connection immediately and you won't be able to select it in the filters of the connection dashboard.
+We will stop tracking the connection immediately and you won't be able to select it in the filters of the Data flows dashboard.
 However, note that all the data collected up to that point for this connection will still appear in some KPIs.
 :::

 # Grab your credentials